Engineering: 2026 Construction Work

 Expect equipment noise and increased numbers of construction vehicles.
 Road closures and detours will be clearly marked with traffic cones, and traffic control persons when required.
 Please follow all detour routes, drive cautiously, and protect our construction workers.TIMELINE

-Construction is planned to be completed in 2026.
+Construction is planned to begin in mid to late-July, through to the end of August.
 Information will be made available here once a construction schedule has been determined.

 LATEST STATUS